medical-physics-usz/z-rad/README.md

 ### Windows .exe file:

-The simplest way to run Z-rad on Windows is to start the `main.exe` file located in the `\exec` folder.
+The simplest way to run Z-Rad on Windows is to start the `main.exe` file located in the `\exec` folder.

 ### Windows, Linux, and macOS
 For advanced Python users, we recommend: